thealtermaven/promotek-supaplex/README.md

 # promotek-incident
 "The Promotek Incident", a Supaplex levelset, released 16 June 2020.
 111 levels, 1 author.
 First release under the "Alchemystics Design" umbrella.

+# return-to-promotek
+"Return to Promotek" or "The Promotek Aftermath", a Supaplex levelset, released 10 September 2020.
+111 levels, 1 author.
+Second release under the "Alchemystics Design" umbrella, it is a more challenging "sequel" to "The Promotek Incident".

 # To obtain this repo:
 * Select "Code", then "Clone/Download" and elect to save as zip.
 # To install: